Susan Dorey Designs Software & Websites

 Services and roles

-An analyst, designer, and writer with an appreciation for the visual.
+A designer and technical writer with an appreciation for the visual.

 - Information architect